John Brown (center)

 John Edward "The Body" Brown (April 9, 1922 - June 1, 2009) was an American football player who played at the center and linebacker positions.
 He played college football for North Carolina Central and professional football for the Los Angeles Dons, Winnipeg Blue Bombers, and British Columbia Lions.
 He was the first African-American player to sign with the Dons and one of the first three players from a historically-black university to play professional football.

-Early years
+Early life

 Brown was born in 1922 in Belen, Mississippi.
 He attended and played football at Theodore Roosevelt High School in Gary, Indiana.

 College football

 He played college football at North Carolina Central, a historically black university, from 1940 to 1942 and 1947.
 His college career was interrupted by service in the United States Army during World War II.
 He played football while in the army and participated in the Spaghetti Bowl in Italy on January 1, 1945.